 - Uphold instructions for quarantining and returning to school if and when given to their child.

-- Notify us of any plans for travel out of state to ensure that all in the building have been in compliance with state guidelines about travel and safety.
+- Notify us of any plans for travel to any state not classified as low risk as to ensure that all in the building have been in compliance with state guidelines about travel and safety.

 Health and Safety